Best Google Maps Scrapers 2026 [No-Code Edition]

 2. Apify

-Apify is a cloud scraping platform with a marketplace of community-built scrapers... including a Google Maps actor that extracts business details.
+Apify is a cloud scraping platform with a marketplace of community-built scrapers... including a lot of Google Maps actors.

 Apify google maps scraper actor product image